 - 4 Tablespoons Raw Honey Or Agave

-- 2 Tablespoons Rice Flour or Oat Flour
+- 2 Tablespoons Brown Rice Flour or Oat Flour

-- Preheat the oven to 325 degrees.
+Pre-heat oven to 325 degrees.
 Line two 8-inch cake pans or two 9-inch pans with parchment paper and lightly butter the edges.
-8 inch cakes will give you extra batter for about 4 or 5 cupcakes.
+8-inch cakes will give you extra batter for about 4 or 5 cupcakes or another small cake.
 Set aside.

 In a mixing bowl, whisk the coconut flour, salt and baking soda.
 In another large bowl, beat the eggs, butter, honey and vanilla and orange zest together until smooth.
 Add the dry to the wet in 2 batches and mix until just combined.
 Pour batter into the prepared pans about 3/4 the way full and bake for 35-40 minutes, cakes will be golden.
 If baking cupcakes, bake for only 10-16 minutes.
 Allow cake to cool.

 Cover and wrap well and place in the freezer for at least 2 hours (or overnight).
 Freezing helps lock in moistness and flavor but also makes the cakes easy to frost so DO NOT skip this step.
 Remove from freezer and set out for 30 minutes.